cesmix-mit/PotentialLearning.jl/docs/src/index.md

 The models are compatible with the interfaces of our sister package [InteratomicPotentials.jl](https://github.com/cesmix-mit/InteratomicPotentials.jl).
 In particular, we are interested in maintaining compatibility with [ACESuit](https://github.com/ACEsuit), as well as integrating [LAMMPS](https://www.lammps.org/) based potentials such as [ML-POD](https://docs.lammps.org/Packages_details.html#pkg-ml-pod) and [ML-PACE](https://docs.lammps.org/Packages_details.html#ml-pace-package).
 We are also working to provide neural network potential architecture optimization.

-### Compress your interatomic potential data and model
+## Compress interatomic potential data and model

-Compress your interatomic potential data and model using dimensionality reduction of energy and force descriptors:
+Compress interatomic potential data and model using dimensionality reduction of energy and force descriptors:

 1 - Define a PCA state, fit PCA with your the energy and force descriptors of your dataset, and transform all dataset descriptors.
 ```julia